kenrumer/pool-controller/README.md

 Choose next to update software, then restart.
 Had to go back to run again, once.
 Then reboot and try again...

+Launch Raspberry Pi Configuration from the Preferences menu Navigate to the Interfaces tab
+Select Enabled next to SSH
+Click OK

 --------------------------------

 Get the IP address, and mac address: